DavidBM/dom-wrapper/README.md

 You can create new HTML tags, new methods and reusable modules with complex templates and logic.

+## Installing

+`npm install dom-wrapper`

+or copy the bundle/dom-wrapper.min.js to your project and then use `window.DomWrapper`

+(if you're not using browserify similar tools, you do not know what you're missing: [Why to use browserify?](http://word.bitly.com/post/101360133837/browserify) ).

 ## A template example

 ``` javascript